Racism in Israel: Racism in sports

-The first racist incidents in Israeli soccer took place in the 1970s, when Rifaat Turk joined Hapoel Tel Aviv, and was subjected to anti-Arab taunts.
-Under Israeli law, soccer fans can be prosecuted for incitement of racial hatred.

 Racism in soccer stadiums is a worldwide problem, and Israeli stadiums are not free from racism.
 The first racist incidents took place in the 1970s, when the Arab player Rifaat Turk joined Hapoel Tel Aviv.
 Turk was subjected to anti-Arab abuse during nearly every game he played.
 Arab soccer player Abbas Suan was confronted once with a sign reading "Abbas Suan, you don't represent us".
 Under Israeli law, soccer fans can be prosecuted for incitement of racial hatred.
 The "New Voices from the Stadium" program, run by the New Israel Fund (NIF) amasses a "racism index" that is reported to the media on a weekly basis, and teams have been fined and punished for the conduct of their fans.
 According to Steve Rothman, the NIF San Francisco director, "Things have definitely improved, particularly in sensitizing people to the existence of racism in Israeli society."
 In 2006, Israel joined Football Against Racism in Europe (FARE), network set up to counter racism in soccer.

 After a soccer game in March 2012, in which Beitar Jerusalem defeated a rival team at Jerusalem's Teddy Stadium, a group of at least a hundred Beitar fans entered the nearby Malha Mall chanting racist slogans and allegedly attacked Arab cleaning workers, whom some reports described as Palestinians.
 The police were criticized for initially failing to make arrests; it later investigated the incident, issuing restraining orders against 20 soccer fans and questioning several suspects among the cleaning crew seen waving sticks at the fans.

 Bomb shelters

-During the Iran–Israel war in June 2025, Israeli Arab citizens, foreign non-Jewish residents and migrant workers have publicly shared distressing accounts of them being barred from entering into bomb shelters.
+During the Twelve-Day War in June 2025, Israeli Arab citizens, foreign non-Jewish residents and migrant workers have publicly shared distressing accounts of them being barred from entering into bomb shelters.